SolidMusic3/Enhanced_thermometer/readme.md

 This is a project  of a device, that displays tempatures of CPU, GPU, and an external thermometer.
+My goal was to make it quick, so dont be surprised if the code is s***

 It uses:
 - Windows 10 (other versions might work too)
 - arduino nano